What your windows are made of may not exactly be your favourite dinner party conversation, but here are a couple of stats to prick your ears up!

-Single glazing is usually in aluminum or sometimes wooden frames, which are more expensive.
-Aluminum framed single glazed windows usually cost less upfront.
-However, as they are less energy efficient, you will pay more in your energy bills in the long run.
+Single glazing is usually in aluminium or sometimes wooden frames, which are more expensive.
+Aluminium framed single-glazed windows usually cost less upfront.
+However, as they are less energy efficient, you will pay more for your energy bills in the long run.

 Double glazing with uPVC frames does cost a little more initially.
 However, once installed, it can dramatically improve the energy efficiency of your home.
-This means that you’ll make savings year on year, and less of an impact on the environment.
+This means that you’ll make savings year on year and have less of an impact on the environment.

 You’ve looked at all the evidence, and what’s the verdict?